presidioforts/Assistant-Llama-3.2-1B-Instruct/ai-devops-assistant/docs/api.md

   "messages": [
     {
       "role": "user",
-      "content": "What is Docker?"
+      "content": "What is Kubernetes?"
     },
     {
       "role": "assistant",
-      "content": "Docker is a containerization platform..."
+      "content": "Kubernetes is a container orchestration platform..."
     },
     {
       "role": "user",
-      "content": "How do I create a Dockerfile?"
+      "content": "How do I create a deployment manifest?"
     }
   ]
 }